maandree/redshift/README.md

 say that the will never occur / has never occurred if no satisfying point in time can be found within the span of one year.

+### When SIGUSR2 is received settings are reloaded
+When SIGUSR2 is received settings are reloaded.
+These settings are currently limited to settings that do not affect location providers and adjustment methods.
+Transition to the new settings are used if the line `reload-transition=0` does not appear in `redshift.conf`.